cassiebuhler/cassiebuhler.github.io/_pages/teaching.md

 ---

-I have taught and assisted dozens of classes in the Decision Sciences & MIS Department at Drexel University, where I earned 2 teaching awards and course evaluation scores above college and department averages
+I have taught and assisted dozens of classes in the Decision Sciences & MIS Department at Drexel University.

 I aim to demystify STEM topics (e.g. coding) by providing a safe environment to make mistakes and ask questions.
 My goal isn't to push students to become statisticians or data scientists.
-My goal is to provide students with more tools in their toolbox as they pursue their chosen careers.
+Rather, I strive to equip students with more tools to navigate their careers in our data-abundant world.

 ## Instructor